IEscher/DAI-2022-HTTP-Infra/docker-images/step1/README.md

 We can then interact with some commands like: ls, echo and so on...

-**Note: Everything done through that interaction is static and will be lost when the container is stopped!**

 The default page can be set with an "index.html" file.

+**Note: Everything done through that interaction is static and will be lost when the container is stopped!** This due to the fact that we run directly from the Dockerfile and not building it first.

-### Avoid data loss
+### Avoid data loss by building an image

-To avoid losing created and modified files, we can create a docker image through Dockerfile's rules.
+To avoid losing created and modified files, instead, we can create a local folder that will be copied to the docker image through Dockerfile's rule.
 Then each time we start the container, we begin with the same structure. (look the [content](content/) folder)

 ```shell
 docker build --tag <A_USEFUL_AND_EASILY_IDENTIFIABLE_IMAGE_TAG> .